BRAKE PEDDLE IS PULSATING AT SLOW SPEEDS AND GOES TO THE FLOOR

-When i am stoped at a light and have my foot on the break peddle the ABS kicks in and then peddle goes to the floor and i have no breaks.
+When I am stopped at a light and have my foot on the break peddle the ABS kicks in and then peddle goes to the floor and I have no breaks.
+Only at low speeds does this happen.
+Breaks work fine at high speeds.
+I would like to know what some of the causes for this might be.
+The ABS light does Not come on.

 I just dealt with this identical problem with a friend's Silverado.
 I fixed it by removing the front wheel speed sensors and cleaning the mounting surface where the sensor meets the hub.
 Corrosion builds up on the surface and changes the air gap of the hall-effect sensor.
 Unfortunately, if you live in a "rust belt" state, this may become periodic maintenance.
 On extreme cases, I've read that the corrosion contaminates the grease in the hub and collects between the teeth of the tone ring.
 Cleaning is difficult because you don't want to wash the grease out.
 The alternative is to replace the hubs - this is only necessary in extreme cases; it's also costly in terms of both parts and labor.